Large Deviations Analysis for Stochastic Models of Bacterial Evolution: Most Likely Evolution from Initial to Terminal Histograms

 for $N > N_1.$ For $ N > N_1 +1/\eta$, one has $V_N(K) \subset U^{2 \eta}(E^*) \cap V_N(E).$ Therefore,

 which concludes the proof. \end{proof}

-So for large population size $N$, rare evolutionary events $\{\mbold{H} \in E\}$ with finite $\Lambda(E) > 0$ can only be realized by population evolutions following very thin tubes around the paths $\mbold{h}^*$ minimizing $\lambda(\mbold{h})$ over paths $\mbold{h} \in E$.
-Computing such paths requires efficient numerical strategies discussed in Section \ref{s:numtraj}.

-\subsection{Most likely path connecting two histograms}
+\subsection{Most Likely Path Connecting Two Histograms}

-\begin{definition} Let $Q$ be the transfer matrix quantifying mutation rates $M = mQ$.
-For any non-empty set $S$ of genotypes, recall the set $R(S)$ of genotypes reachable from $S$ defined in Definition \ref{reachgen}.
-For any histograms $H$ and $G$, we say that \emph{G is reachable from H} if $spt(G) \subset R(spt(H))$. \end{definition} Note that if there exists some power $p$ such that all coefficients of $Q^p$ are positive, one has $R(S) = \vset{ 1, \dots, g }$ for any non- empty set of genotypes $S$, and hence, any $G$ is reachable from any $H$.
-Our next theorem answers an important question for bacterial genetic evolution: how can one reconstitute the \emph{most likely} evolutionary path starting at a known initial histogram $H$ and reaching a known terminal histogram $G$ after an unknown number $T$ of daily cycles. \begin{theorem} Fix any histograms $H$ and $G$ such that $G$ is reachable from $H$.
-Fix $0 < a <1$.
-Define the set of paths $E_T$
+\begin{Definition} Let $Q = (q_{i,j} )$ be the mutation transfer matrix and $m$ the mutation rate.
+As in Definition~\ref{reachgen}, for any subset $S $ of the set of genotypes $\{ 1,\cdots , g\}$ we denote by $R(S)$ the set of genotypes reachable from $S$ in some finite number of steps.
+For any given histograms $H$ and $G$, we say that {G is reachable from H} if $\supp(G) \subset R(\supp(H))$. \end{Definition} Note that if there exists some power $p$ such that all coefficients of $Q^p$ are positive, one has $R(S) = \vset{ 1, \dots, g }$ for any non-empty set of genotypes $S$ and hence any $G$ is reachable from any $H$.
+The next theorem answers an important question for bacterial genetic evolution: how can one reconstruct the most likely evolutionary path starting at a known initial histogram $H$ and reaching a known terminal histogram $G$ after a fixed number $T$ of daily cycles.